rooseveltframework/roosevelt/README.md

 - `clientViews`: *[Object]* options for template files to be exposed to Frontend JS

-  - `bundles`: *[Object]* A map which will expose templates to clientside JS.
+  - `whitelist`: *[Object]* A map which will expose templates to clientside JS.
 Each entry is an array of templates which will be saved in the module defined in the key.

       - the contents of the bundle array's can be any type of templating language or plain old HTML which will be sent down to the client for usage.